 You may want to arrange for the taxi to pick you up when you’re finished at Caesarea.
 (Note: I didn’t do this myself so I can’t vouch for this way of getting here.)

 Bus to Caesarea

 You can take a bus towards Haifa or Tel Aviv and get off at the Or Akiva Interchange, but you’ll have a 20 to 30 minute walk to Caesarea National Park.

 How much time do you need at Caesarea?

 Read more about Israel: Attitude at the Mount of Beatitudes: A trip to the Holy Land.

 For more information on visiting Israel check out Go Israel, the Israel Tourism Board site.

-Disclosure: My visit was subsidized by the Israeli Tourism Board, opinions and weird fascination with the Crusades is my own.
+Disclosure: My visit was subsidized by the Israeli Tourism Board.